SaulMoro/ngrx-rtk-query/README.md

 ### **Use on code-splitted/feature/lazy modules**

 To introduce a lazy/feature/code-splitted query, you must export it through an angular module.
 Import this module where needed.
-You can look at the example of posts from this repository.
+You can look at posts feature example from this repository.

 ```ts
 // ...